Files

 Option 1: Map Attributes to Domain Codes

-Next, we will use an AttributevalueMapper to map the incoming values from the source DWG to the domain codes which we will apply to the domain definition.
+Next, we will use an AttributeValueMapper to map the incoming values from the source DWG to the domain codes, which we will apply to the domain definition.

 Add an AttributeValueMapper to the canvas and connect it to the <ALL> reader feature type.
 In the parameters, set the Source Attribute to autocad_layer and enter StreetCategory as the Destination Attribute.
-Enter 99 as the Default Value as this will be the domain code we will use for Unknown street types.
+Enter 99 as the Default Value, as this will be the domain code we will use for Unknown street types.

 In the Value Mapping part of the parameters dialog, enter the values as seen in the table.

-Source Value | Destination Value |
+| Source Value | Destination Value |

-Arterial | 1 |
+| Arterial | 1 |

-Secondary | 2 |
+| Secondary | 2 |

-Residential | 3 |
+| Residential | 3 |

-Private | 4 |
+| Private | 4 |

-NonCity | 5 |
+| NonCity | 5 |

-Other | 6 |
+| Other | 6 |

-Collector | 7 |
+| Collector | 7 |

-Unknown | 99 |
+| Unknown | 99 |

 Option 2: Map Attributes to Resolved Domain Values

-As an alternative to the step described above, one could instead use an AttributeManager, to take the value from the source DWG file and map it to the domain definition based on the domain definitions resolved value.
-To do so, add an AttributeManager to the workspace and open the parameters dialog.
-Rename autocad_layer to StreetCategory_resolved - the resolved version of the domain.
+As an alternative to the step described above, one could use an AttributeManager to take the value from the source DWG file and map it to the domain definition based on the domain definition's resolved value.

 The above tends to be most applicable when your workflow falls under Scenario #1 (writing to an existing table using an existing domain definition) or Scenario #2 (writing to a new table in the geodatabase using an existing domain).
-In both scenarios, it would be assumed that one does not know the actual domain codes contained in the domain definition and instead know the resolved value.
+In both scenarios, it would be assumed that one does not know the actual domain codes contained in the domain definition and instead knows the resolved value.

 3. Write Features and Create Domain

-Add an Esri Geodatabase (File Geodb) writer to the canvas, browse to a location to save the geodatabase.
-Leave the Feature Class or Table Definition set to Copy from Reader then open the parameters.
+Add an Esri Geodatabase (File Geodb) writer to the canvas.
+Browse to a location to save the geodatabase.
+Leave the Feature Class or Table Definition set to Copy from Reader, then open the parameters.

 In the parameters, enable Overwrite Existing Geodatabase, then browse to the RoadsTemplate.gdb for the Template File Geodatabase.
 Next, expand the Advanced section and set Validate Features to Write to Yes.
-This setting will ensure that the incoming source data adheres to our domain definition.
-Then click OK twice to add the writer.

 Connect the writer to either the AttributeValueMapper or the AttributeManager, then open the writer feature type parameters.

-In the feature type parameters, change the Feature Class or Table Name to something more meaningful such as Streets.
+In the feature type parameters, change the Feature Class or Table Name to something more meaningful, such as Streets.

 4. Save and Run the Workspace